dna-storage/BINND/README.md

 - Explore new deep learning architectures and encoding schemes
 - Measure time and memory consumption of different stages of the deep learning pipeline
 - Benchmark BINND's performance on your own data.
+- Perform deeper analyses

-Comprehensive, step-by-step instructions on how to prepare your data, configure training parameters, evaluate your custom BINND model and perform deeper analyses are available in our dedicated 📚 [Wiki](https://github.ncsu.edu/dna-based-storage/BINND/wiki/BINND:-Training-and-Testing-Guide).
+Comprehensive, step-by-step instructions on how to prepare your data, configure training parameters, evaluate your custom BINND model and perform deeper analyses are available in our dedicated 📚 [docs](./docs) directory.